 Typical weight: 6lb

-Lateral Line: 55-70 bony plates which run along the sides of the body.
+Lateral line scale count: 55-70 bony plates which run along the sides of the body

 Lifespan: up to 100 years